Wearis0meW0lf/DibScan/README.md

 ### Python and Libraries

 Ensure Python 3.6+ is installed and set as the default Python version.
-Install required libraries: `pip install -r requirements.txt`
+Uses standard python libraries.

 ## Usage